Paul1911/Data-Engineering-Project/README.md

 In this project, I developed a reliable, scalable and maintainable batch-processing data system, focussing on the data engineering architecture and setup.
 It uses Airflow to orchestrate a machine learning pipeline, which is executed automatically once a day, training, evaluating, fitting and outputting the best model it computes for today's received data.
 For traceablitiy, the data of every run is persistently saved in a PostgreSQL database.
-To assess the performance of today's model, the evaluation criterion are visualized over time using Dash.
+To assess the performance of today's model, the evaluation criteria are visualized over time using Dash.
 To ensure a clean environment and reproducibility, the project is set up using Docker container.

 ![Dash Visualization](./Dash.JPG)
 (It should be noted that the model itself is not completely optimized as the focus of this project is data engineering)